RequirementsFGCUcaballotti4514/FamilyInitiativeProject/Business Analysis.md

 * [terms of use](https://www.fi-florida.org/terms/)
 * [accessibility](https://www.fi-florida.org/accessibility/)
 ### description of the proposed system
-The system is used by the BCBA with conjunction of the RBT to allow the client's parents to see progress of their child over time.
+The system is used by the BCBA in conjunction with the RBT to allow the client's parents to see the progress of their child over time.
 The system will also allow for communication of concerns of both FI and parents, along with events that the client or parent may be interested in.
 ### modes of system operation
 * web
-* database
+* Database
-* office 365
+* Office 365
 ### user classes and other involved personnel
 * management
 * BCBA